Mac OS X for Astrophysicists

 other standard X11 applications and the like.

 another package manager for *nix software.
-It got off
+It happens to be my preferred one,

 The default emacs on OS X is not compiled for X11.
 Either roll your

-own, grab one from Fink, DarwinPorts (do sudo port install
+own, grab one from Fink, MacPorts (do sudo port install

 For presentation software you have three or four options.
 You can use

-for OS X), or your usual TeX based solution you might use on a Linux
+TeX based solution you might use on a Linux machine.
+Alternatively the

 - Microsoft Office